jessicalumian/jessicalumian.github.io/_projects/micdiv.md

     </div>
 </div>
 <div class="caption">
-    I learned to streak and isolate microbes on a plates.
+    I learned to streak and isolate microbes on plates.
 </div>

-I learned basic microbiology lab skills: preparing plates, growing organisms, microscopy.
+I learned basic microbiology lab skills: preparing plates, growing organisms, and microscopy.
 I also gained a healthy appreciation for the level of "try a bunch of things and see what sticks" when culturing and isolating organisms.
 Different microbes will grow in different conditions!